pkgw/website/content/2023/divio-documentation-system/index.md

 [Rust]: https://rust-lang.org/

 That being said, I also have a feeling that we can dig a little deeper here.
-The Divio model organizes its kinds of documentation into quadrants:
+The Diátaxis model organizes its kinds of documentation into quadrants:

 {% relfig(path="divio-quadrants.jpg") %}
 The Divio system quadrants, from [documentation.divio.com](https://documentation.divio.com/).
+Diátaxis gives the same arrangement.
 {% end %}

 To me this feels pretty good, but perhaps a victim of the well-known phenomenon